mattiasflodin/reckless/doc/manual.md

 A note on move semantics
 ------------------------
 Whenever it can, reckless tries to move objects rather than copy them.
-In the example above, a temporary std::wstring object is created to hold the string.
+In the example above, when `puts` is called a temporary `std::wstring` object is created to hold the string.
 Because it is an rvalue, this string is moved into the asynchronous queue rather than copied.
 When the formatter is called from the background thread, all argument values are passed as rvalues because they will no longer be needed and will be destroyed as soon as the formatter is done.
 In other words, the formatter may choose to accept its arguments by value, as normal references, or as rvalue references.
 In the example, if `s` was accepted by value then a new `wstring` object would be created on the stack and `wstring`'s move constructor would be called.
 If `s` was accepted as an lvalue or rvalue reference then no new object would be created.
 A const lvalue reference is usually the right choice as this avoids creating any new objects, unless you need to modify the object.

 Handling crashes
 ================
-As with any log that buffers data before writing, there is a risk that it will get lost if the program crashes.
+As with any log that buffers data before writing, there is a risk that data will get lost if the program crashes.
 This is particularly unfortunate if the point of the log was to backtrack the events that lead to a crash.
 Reckless tries to minimize the risk by writing as soon as it becomes aware that data is available.
-However, a more reliable way to save the data is to call `panic_flush` function in `basic_log` from a crash handler.
+However, a more reliable way to save the data is to call the `panic_flush` function in `basic_log` from a crash handler.
 Installing a crash handler is somewhat involved and platform-specific, so for convenience some functionality to do this is provided by the library.

 ```c++
 void install_crash_handler(std::initializer_list<basic_log*> log);